eniltonandrade/ignite-03-rest-api-solid-challenge/README.md

 - [x] The organization must have a address and whatsapp number
 - [x] A Pet should be related to a organization;
 - [ ] The user who wants to adopt, must contact the organiztion via Whatsapp;
-- [ ] All filters are optionals expect city
+- [x] All filters are optionals expect city
-- [ ] The org must be logged in to access the application
+- [ ] The org must be logged in to access the application as ADMIN